0

 When Should You Consider Endodontic Retreatment?

-• Sensitivity to temperature or pressure
+• Sensitivity to hot, cold, or pressure that doesn’t subside

 Why Choose Apex Endodontics for Your Retreatment?